rollup/rollup/docs/plugin-development/index.md

 document.body.appendChild(image);
 ```

-Sometimes, the code which referenced this asset within a condition, like following
+Sometimes, the code which referenced this asset within a condition, like the following code

 ```js
 import logo from '../images/logo.svg';